USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: JPROC

 O3ABS is the logical name for the ASCII data file containing absorption cross section and quantum yield data for O<sub>3</sub> photolysis.
 The data in this file are listed as a function of wavelength.
-This file follows the same format as the CSQY files described in this [section](#CSQY).
+For an example see this [link](https://github.com/CMASCenter/EPA-CMAQ/blob/5.2Beta/UTIL/inline_phot_preproc/photolysis_CSQY_data/O3O1D_JPL06-2) This file follows the same format as the CSQY files described in this [section](#CSQY).

 ### InMetFiles: List of MM5 or WRF‑ARW output files